 How about you?

-If you have been wanting to relocate overseas for more than 5 years, I don’t think you need to decide if you want to relocate and live in a new country, you just need to go.
+If you have been wanting to relocate overseas for several years, I don’t think you need to decide if you want to relocate and live in a new country; you just need to go.

 My advice… Get yourself to the point of no return (ready to apply for a visa) and then decide if you want to relocate.
 If you do decide to relocate, you’re nearly ready.
-You will feel confident to move overseas and know that you took a calculated risk rather than simply throwing care to the wind.
+You will feel confident about moving overseas and know that you took a calculated risk rather than simply throwing care to the wind.

-If you change your mind and decide to stay (not apply for a visa), you will feel like you fully considered the idea and you will be able to live life without regrets.
-You’ll also have less baggage to weigh you down (if you had to sell things to be financial enough to apply for a visa) and a clean slate (less possessions, less debt, less doubt) to either stay put or move elsewhere (maybe a little more local).
+If you change your mind and decide to stay (not apply for a visa), you will feel like you fully considered the idea and can live life without regrets.
+You’ll also have less baggage to weigh you down (if you had to sell things to be financial enough to apply for a visa) and a clean slate (fewer possessions, less debt, less doubt) to either stay put or move elsewhere (maybe a little more local).

 What are you waiting for?